elm-community/elm-test/README.md

 ## Testing from the Command Line

 This library is also designed for interoperability with the nodejs-based Elm IO library from Max New.
-This interoperability is still somewhat experimental, so to make things easier, I recommend building the IO library [from the generalize branch](https://github.com/maxsnew/IO/tree/generalize).
+This interoperability is still somewhat experimental, so to make things easier, I recommend building the IO library [from the 0.1 tag](https://github.com/maxsnew/IO/tree/0.1).
 Once that's done, there's still a bit of setup to be done before you can continue.
 From the root directory of this repository, run:
 ```bash
 $ elm-get install evancz/automaton
 Cloning repo evancz/automaton